 Results on the RoI-processed inputs

 The results of the reduced residual on RoI-processed inputs are reported below.
 In this case, anchor is RoI-processed inputs encoded with original VTM20.0.
+Results have been cross-checked in JVET-AH0348.

 Random access